testingisdocumenting/webtau/webtau-docs/znai/REPL/experiments.md

 # Read Eval Print Loop

-Webtau command line tool comes with `REPL` mode that stands for 'read-eval-print-loop'.
+Webtau command line tool comes with a `REPL` mode that stands for 'read-eval-print-loop'.
 REPL is an established way to perform interactive execution of an API for the purpose of learning or experimenting.
-REPL preserves the context of execution and each new command you run can rely on the established context.
+The REPL preserves the context of execution and each new command you run can rely on the established context.

 # Start REPL